-Draw a floor plan for each room that is covered by this manual.
-Place it/them in the My Lab Specific section at the front of this manual.
+Create a floor plan for each room that is covered by this manual.
+Place plans in the My Lab-Specific Information section of your manual.
 Note the locations of any signs, safety equipment and process-related equipment that may be present.
-Please see the examples of such equipment, and an example floor plan, in Figure C-2.
+(See example floor plan, Figure C-2).
+You can use the template provided to create and print a lab floorplan template for your space; a multi-room floorplan template is also available: